 How can I find more jams like mine?

-Once you've posted a jam, head on over to the explore page for a list of jams from other people that you might enjoy.
+Once you've posted a jam, head on over to the explore page to browse and play jams from other people that you might enjoy.

 What are some other ways I can explore music on Jam?